-Think twice before choosing too low a quote and be aware of the difference between an estimate and a quotation.
-A quotation should be a written exact price for the job whereas an estimate is an educated guess.
-You should always gas, which is prevalent in some parts of the country.
+When you are building vour own home, you need to be aware of radon, a colourless, odourless and tasteless naturally occurring radioactive gas. which is prevalent in some parts of the country.
 You should install a radon barrier and sumps at the time of construction as this will greatly reduce the cost and the disruption associated with remediation.
-Once your house is built test for radon over a minimum three month period to assess radon levels.
-The test costs from €40.
+Once vour house is built test for radon over a minimum three month period to assess radon levels.
+The test costs from \notin 40.